 Distinguished Research Award Overview & Past Recipients

-The Distinguished Research Award honors faculty members with recent consequential achievements in scholarship.
+The Distinguished Research Award is given to a faculty member with recent consequential achievements in scholarship.
 The award emphasizes the consistency and frequency of publications and acclaimed creative works, recognizing scholarship in the domains of discovery, integration, application, and teaching and learning research.
 For disciplines such as engineering and science, a distinguished record of external funding may also be an important consideration.
 One award is given annually.

 Professor Singh is a tremendous asset to our campus.
 Both the quality and quantity of his research goes far beyond expectations, thus building our campus’s reputation as a place to find true world leading experts.
 A decade ago, Heck and Cooley (2009) conducted a bibliographic analysis of finance researchers who had demonstrated “extreme performance.”
 Even then, Vivek, who had completed his dissertation just five years before, ranked in the top 4% of all research active finance professors in cumulative lifetime research productivity.
 Since then, he has maintained his world-class productivity.